Kenneth-W-Chen/mangadex-follows-exporter/README.md

 This application exports a user's MangaDex followed manga.

 # Requirements
-* Java 21 installed
 * An internet connection
+* A MangaDex account and [API Client](https://api.mangadex.org/docs/02-authentication/personal-clients/)

-# Usage
+# Installation
-Run the jar in the releases page
+* Download and run the latest executable in the releases page.
+* Alternatively, download the jar if you have Java 21+ installed.